mmistakes/made-mistakes-jekyll/_posts/2013-04-26-codeprincess-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @codePrincess"
+title: "Glasses in red hair"
 description: "PaperFaces portrait of @codePrincess drawn with Paper by 53 on an iPad."
 image: paperfaces-codeprincess-twitter-lg
 thumb: paperfaces-codeprincess-twitter-150.jpg